 This is by far my favorite beef stew recipe!
-Pictured above with sourdough bread (coming soon), it is also delicious with boxty and we often serve it with our Irish Farmhouse Salad on the side.
+Pictured above with Basic Bread from Starter, it is also delicious with boxty and we often serve it with our Irish Farmhouse Salad on the side.
 Years ago, we started making this stew by trying a variety of recipes one at a time.
 Ultimately, the recipe below is a combination of two of those recipes along with the addition of our own special SECRET ingredient.
 Don’t skip this final touch.
 It makes all the difference for flavor balance and adds brilliant color richness, to boot!

 Ingredients for Beef in Guinness